JackBen2019/Jack-Bennett-Full-Stack-Frameworks-Milestone-Project/README.md

 **Logout**: To test this, I simply clicked on the 'Logout' button the navigation menu after I had logged in.
 This then successfully logged me out.

 **Password Reset**: To test this, I first ensured that I was logged out of the website.
 Once I was sure of that, I proceeded to click on the 'Login' button in the navigation menu.
 Once the login page loaded, I clicked on the 'Forgotton your password?' link at the bottom of the login form.
 This then took me to another page, where I was able to enter my registered email address and have a password reset sent to my email.
 I successfully recieved the email and was able to update my password.
 Finally, I went back onto the website, loaded up the login page, added my new login details and successfully logged in.

+**User Restrictions on Editing/Deleting Posts/Service**: To ensure that only the user who added a post or service would be able to edit/delete that post or service, I needed to add some user restrictions directly into the templates, which is what I did.
+To test this, I created a post and a service from 2 seperate accounts.
+I then viewed both posts and services from different accounts to ensure that I was unable to see an edit or delete button if the post or service wasn't mine.
+This was the case on both accounts and this test was successful.

 ### Browser and Mobile Responsiveness